OskarJakubanis/Analysis_CO2_Emissions/README.md

 ## 📁 Script Overview

-* **🧱 Data Loading & Validation (one-time setup)**
+* **Data Loading & Validation (one-time setup)**
   * Imported `owid-co2-data.csv` into SQLite and materialized the `emissions` table.
   * Validated schema and data quality: enforced numeric types for `co2`, `population`, and `year`; checked NULLs/missing values; standardized key fields.
   * Persisted the database as **`ANALYSIS_CO2.db`**.
 This file is the base for all SQL automation in Python.

-  * The pipeline is reusable: as long as the base CSV keeps the same filename and column names, you can refresh the DB and re-run the scripts on a schedule.
+> **Note:** The pipeline is reusable: as long as the base CSV keeps the same filename and column names, you can refresh the DB and re-run the scripts on a schedule.

 * **Automated Analysis & Reporting**